supahgreg/cf-for-k8s/docs/platform_operators/setup-static-loadbalancer-ip.md

 ## Prerequisites

-- In addition to `LoadBalancer` services support, your kubernetes cluster should support setting static IP to `LoadBalancer`.
+- In addition to `LoadBalancer` services support, your Kubernetes cluster should support setting static IP to `LoadBalancer`.
 - A reserved IP address (IPv4?).
 - A DNS a record with your reserved IP pointing to your desired system and app Domains.
 This is a one time setup for your foundation e.g.